Subshifts with sparse traces: Introduction

 However, also limitations are known.
-In this paper, we concentrate on limitations arising from having very simple projective subdynamics,\footnote{Of course there are many other known restrictions that force subshifts and cellular automata to behave, for example countability \cite{BaDuJe08,BaJe13}, expansivity of CA \cite{BoKi99} and algebraicity \cite{Sc95}.} and from various types of nilpotency.
-A well-known result of this type is that the projective subdynamics of an infinite SFT cannot be sparse, that is, it cannot consist of only configurations with finitely many nonzero symbols.
-This is a corollary of the full characterization of possible sofic projective subdynamics of SFTs given in \cite{PaSc15}.
+In this paper, we concentrate on limitations arising from having very simple horizontal traces,\footnote{Of course there are many other known restrictions that force subshifts and cellular automata to behave, for example countability \cite{BaDuJe08,BaJe13}, expansivity of CA \cite{BoKi99} and algebraicity \cite{Sc95}.} and from various types of nilpotency.
+A well-known result of this type is that the horizontal trace of an infinite SFT cannot be sparse, that is, it cannot consist of only configurations with finitely many nonzero symbols.
+This is a corollary of the full characterization of possible sofic traces of SFTs given in \cite{PaSc15}.

 Other similar results in the nilpotency framework appear in \cite{GuRi10} and \cite{SaTo12c}, where the assumption of SFTness is in some sense replaced with determinism, and the multidimensional subshift is not discussed explicitly.
 In \cite{GuRi10} it is in particular shown that on certain one-dimensional SFTs, asymptotically nilpotent cellular automata are nilpotent, and in \cite{SaTo12c} a result of similar flavor is proved for CA on countable sofic shifts, in particular showing that nilpotency is decidable on these subshifts.